trucomanx/PeakDetector/README.md

 ## Example

-An simple use example can be found in `tests/ploting_samples.py`
+A simple use example can be found in `tests/ploting_samples.py`